khucnam/ETCPred/README.md

 2. python Predict.py your_fasta_file.fasta

-(your_fasta_file.fasta file contains the sequences you want to classify)
+("your_fasta_file.fasta" file contains the sequences you want to classify.
+Please see the "sample.fasta" as an example.)

 Running the Predict.py script will generate the Result.csv file.
-In Result.csv file, there are 6 columms: first one contains the protein ID, second sixth ones contains 5 different probabilities corresponding to each of the 5 complexes.
+In Result.csv file, there are 6 columms: first one contains the protein ID, the next five columns contain 5 different probabilities corresponding to each of the 5 complexes.